riganti/dotvvm-docs/Pages/concepts/data-binding/value-binding.md

 * `String.ToLower()`
 * `String.ToUpper()`

-### Math Methods
+#### Math methods
 * Basic: `Math.Abs`, `Math.Exp`, `Math.Max`, `Math.Min`, `Math.Pow` `Math.Sign`, `Math.Sqrt`
 * Rounding: `Math.Ceiling`, `Math.Floor`, `Math.Round`, `Math.Trunc`
 * Logarithmic: `Math.Log`, `Math.Log10`
 * Trigonometric: `Math.Acos`, `Math.Asin`, `Math.Atan`, `Math.Atan2`, `Math.Cos`, `Math.Cosh`, `Math.Sin`, `Math.Sinh`, `Math.Tan`, `Math.Tanh`

-## Null Handling in Value Bindings
+## Null handling

-You don't have to be afraid of `null` values.
-If some part of the expression evaluates to null, the whole expression will return null.
+You don't have to worry about `null` values in binding expressions.
+If some part of the expression evaluates to `null`, the whole expression will return `null`.

 Internally, DotVVM treats every `.` as `.?` in C# 6.

+> In previous versions of DotVVM, when you tried to call a method in a value binding and any of its arguments evaluated to `null`, the method wasn't invoked and the result of the expression was `null`.
+From DotVVM 3.0, this behavior was changed - the method will be invoked and `null` value will be passed as an argument.

-## Double and Single Quotes
+## Double and single quotes

 Because the bindings in HTML attributes are often wrapped in double quotes, DotVVM allows to use single quotes (apostrophes) for strings as well.

+This is different from the C# syntax where double quotes are used for `string` values while single quotes are used for `char` values.
+In DotVVM, the single and double quotes can be used interchangeably.

 ```DOTHTML
 <a class="{value: Active ? 'active' : 'not-active' }"></a>